Cesar Corrales: Early life and education

-Born in Mexico City, Mexico, and raised in Canada, Corrales received his initial training from his parents, Jesus Corrales, a former principal with the Royal Winnipeg Ballet and Les Grands Ballets Canadiens and Taina Morales, a fellow Royal Winnipeg Ballet dancer and formerly a soloist for Cuban National Ballet.
+Born in Mexico City to Cuban parents, and raised in Canada, Corrales received his initial training from his parents, Jesus Corrales, a former principal with the Royal Winnipeg Ballet and Les Grands Ballets Canadiens and Taina Morales, a fellow Royal Winnipeg Ballet dancer and formerly a soloist for Cuban National Ballet.
 At the age of 4 he appeared in the Royal Winnipeg's production of Madama Butterfly.
 Soon afterwards he appeared in the Jennifer Lopez movie, Shall We Dance?.
 In 2008 he won first place in Coupe Quebec gymnastics competition.
 That same year he joined National Ballet of Canada's school and trained there until he was cast in the starring role of the Chicago premiere of Billy Elliot the musical.
 He performed alongside the Tony-award nominated actress Emily Skinner, who played his dance teacher.
 After the Chicago production closed at the end of 2010, he starred in the show's 2011 Toronto premiere.
 After leaving Billy Elliot he returned to training in ballet.